-When repeating a DRAWRULE (OGL), PRINTLINE (PPFA), DRAWGRAPHIC (PPFA), or "Line" (PMF), there are differences in the measurements of the repeated lines.
+When you repeat a DRAWRULE (OGL), PRINTLINE (PPFA), DRAWGRAPHIC (PPFA), or Line (PMF), differences exist in the measurements of the repeated lines.
 For OGL, REPEAT indicates the number of repetitions in addition to the first.
 For DRAWGRAPHIC (PPFA), REPEAT is the same as OGL.
-Therefore, REPEAT yields 2 DRAWRULEs.
-For PPFA, REPEAT indicates the total number of PRINTLINEs.
-Therefore, REPEAT yields 2 PRINTLINEs.
+Therefore, REPEAT yields 2 DRAWRULES.
+For PPFA, REPEAT indicates the total number of PRINTLINES.
+Therefore, REPEAT yields 2 PRINTLINES.

 Another difference occurs when the line spacing (set by SETUNITS in OGL and PPFA, and by a screen item in PMF) results in the distance from one line to the next not being a whole number of pels.
 Each product handles the fractional pel differently.
 Because the printer cannot print parts of a pel, fractional pels cannot be represented at the printer.
-When line spacing calculations result in a fractional pel per line space, the following occurs:
+When line spacing calculations result in a fractional pel per line space, these occur: